-Accrued compensation represents amounts owed to officers of the Company for services rendered prior to 2007 that remain outstanding.
-The principal is not subject to a fixed repayment schedule, and interest on the outstanding balances is payable at 8% per annum, which effective 2009 and onwards compounds annually due to its continuing deferral post the Company's IPO.
-Interest expense related to accrued compensation amounts to \$60,912, \$48,436, \$35,608 for the years ended December 31, 2010, 2009 and 2008, respectively.
-Total accrued interest on the accrued compensation was \$268,467 and \$208,789 as of December 31, 2010 and 2009, respectively and these amounts are included in Accrued Interest, under the Long-Term Liabilities portion of the consolidated balance sheet.
+Accrued compensation represents amounts owed to officers of the Company for services rendered prior to 2007 that remain outstanding and unpaid but accrued wages per two executive officer' employment contracts for the years 2010 and 2011.
+The principal is not subject to a fixed repayment schedule, and interest on the outstanding balances is payable at 8% per annum, which effective 2009 and onwards compounds monthly due to its continuing deferral post the Company's IPO.
+Interest expense related to accrued compensation amounts to \$83,211; \$60,912; and \$48,436 for the years ended December 31, 2011, 2010 and 2009, respectively.
+Total accrued interest on the accrued compensation was \$339,323 and \$268,467 as of December 31, 2011 and 2010, respectively and these amounts are included in Accrued Interest, under the Long-Term Liabilities portion of the consolidated balance sheet.